nzhl/mysocks/README.md

 ```

 ## Notice
 This project is for self-education purposes.
-Currently it only accepts SOCKS5 connections (IPV4 only) and forward requests using AES128GCM encryption.
+Currently it only accepts SOCKS5 connections (IPV4 only) and forward requests using AES-*-GCM encryption.
 But it should be easy to expand upon.

 ## Demo
 [![asciicast](https://asciinema.org/a/ynx88z0BL4r20aet36rABBhGY.svg)](https://asciinema.org/a/ynx88z0BL4r20aet36rABBhGY)